 Learning outcomes Related graduate attributes Apply values based methodologies to identify the stakeholders and values that must be taken into account in conservation planning.
 1.1 UC graduates are professional: employ up-to-date and relevant knowledge and skills; 2.2 UC graduates are global citizens: adopt an informed and balanced approach across professional and international boundaries; and 2.3 UC graduates are global citizens: understand issues in their profession from the perspective of other cultures.
 Integrate physical data and cultural understandings to develop sustainable conservation treatment and management plans for heritage.
 1.1 UC graduates are professional: employ up-to-date and relevant knowledge and skills; 1.3 UC graduates are professional: use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems; 1.5 UC graduates are professional: display initiative and drive, and use their organisational skills to plan and manage their workload; 2.2 UC graduates are global citizens: adopt an informed and balanced approach across professional and international boundaries; 2.6 UC graduates are global citizens: behave ethically and sustainably in their professional and personal lives; and 3.3 UC graduates are lifelong learners: adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas.
-Use observation and analysis to accurately identify heritage materials, their condition, and their responses to environmental conditions.
-1.1 UC graduates are professional: employ up-to-date and relevant knowledge and skills.
-Determine and apply appropriate preservation, conservation and restoration techniques to conserve and enhance heritage materials.
-1.3 UC graduates are professional: use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems; and 3.4 UC graduates are lifelong learners: evaluate and adopt new technology.
+Use observation and analysis to accurately identify heritage materials, their condition, and their responses to 1.1 UC graduates are professional: employ up-to-date and relevant knowledge and skills.